luv135/pet-shop-tutorial/README.md

     truffle unbox pet-shop
     ```

-3. Run the development console.
+3. Run the development console, or use Ganache
     ```javascript
     truffle develop
     ```